 If you fail to obtain the necessary credits to be eligible for a scholarship, you can opt to use your bonus; the bonus changes its value – in terms of credits – depending on the year in which you use it and can be used on a once-only basis.
 Only the credits necessary to meet merit requirements are used, and the remaining credits can be used in subsequent years.
 For example, if you ask for a bonus to meet scholarship requirements for your second academic year and you only use 3 ECTS out of a total of 5 ECTS available for the second academic year, you will only be able to use the remaining 2 ECTS in subsequent years.

 Pay attention: The calculation of merit requirements of students enrolled in first- or second-cycle degree programmes, the following ECTS are not taken into account:

 Enrolment in another study programme following withdrawal from your studies is considered a first enrolment and previous years of enrolment will not be taken into consideration (from the date of your matriculation), provided you did not receive a scholarship during your previous enrolment.

-The 20th of December 2017 at 11.59pm deadline for requesting benefits for the academic year 2017/2018 is exclusively for students registering for the first time on a Master’s degree programme at the University in the 2017/2018 academic year.
+The 17 December 2018 at 11.59pm deadline for requesting benefits for the academic year 2018/2019 is exclusively for students registering for the first time on a Master’s degree programme at the University in the 2018/2019 academic year.

 For more information, please see the ISEE for Financial Aid webpage.